raginpirate/jekyll-reflection/README.md

 # jekyll-reflection
-Personal Jekyll website, soon to be a published jekyll theme.
+All this repo needs is a good readme, and its a real theme.

 # Paradigms
 \#1 Aided by js and browser support BUT NOT COMPRIMISED without such comforts.\